 Memory Cafés offer engaging activities for people living with dementia and their care partners.

 In partnership with the Contemporary Arts Center (CAC), Cincinnati Art Museum (CAM), and Taft Museum of Art, With Art In Mind is a program that consists of tours and creative activities specially designed for adults with early-stage dementia and their care partners.
 This program provides visitors the opportunity to explore contemporary art in a way that increases their self-esteem and nourishes their relationships with their care partners and peers.
-Eight times throughout the year, programming is offered free and open to the public.
-Click here to read the details for the CAM event in March.
+Twelve times throughout the year, programming is offered free and open to the public.

 The Dancing to Remember program is a collaboration of the Center for Memory Support & Inclusion, Giving Voice Foundation, and A-Marika Dance Company.
 People living with any stage of dementia and their care partners deserve opportunities to dance away the stress of life.
 If you know someone in Greater Cincinnati who could benefit from this free program, please share this flier with them.
 Read about how the program got its start in 2022.